 Join Naturalist Journeys on an Alamos, Mexico birding tour.
-Only a day’s drive from the United States border is the beautiful colonial town of Alamos, Mexico.
-Here we encounter the mixing habitats of the Sonoran Desert and the northern-most reaches of the tropics.
-We also spend a day at the Sea of Cortez, awash with wintering sea and shorebirds, where we dedicate time to learn about the Sinaloa thorn forest and the dry tropical deciduous forest, two of the most endangered habitats in the world.
+Just a day’s drive from the United States border is the beautiful colonial town of Alamos, Mexico.
+Here we witness the mixing habitats of the Sonoran Desert and the northern-most reaches of the tropics.
+We also enjoy a day at the Sea of Cortez, awash with wintering sea and shorebirds, where we dedicate time to learn about the Sinaloa thorn forest and the dry tropical deciduous forest, two of the most endangered habitats in the world.

 Just a few of the birds we hope to see include Blue Mockingbird, Rose-throated Becard, Black-throated Magpie-Jay, Purplish-backed Jay, Russet-crowned Motmot, Elegant Quail, Lilac-crowned and White-fronted Parrots, Mexican Parrotlet, Elegant Trogon, Five-striped Sparrow, Crane Hawk, Common Black Hawk, Bare-throated Tiger Heron, and Sinaloa and Happy Wrens, Rufous-bellied Chachalaca, and more.